 Some ways to resolve these types of conflicts:

-For example, one team member might prefer an agile approach with flexibility and adaptability, while another prefers the predictability and structure of the waterfall model.
+For example, one team member might prefer an approach with flexibility and adaptability, while another prefers the predictability and structure of a more rigid model.
 These differences can lead to conflicts about project timelines, decision-making and task management.

 Another typical situation arises from differing preferences for teamwork versus individual work.
-A team member who thrives in collaborative environments may feel frustrated working with colleagues who do their jobs independently, leading to misunderstandings and inefficiencies in workflows.
+A team member who thrives in collaborative environments may feel frustrated working with colleagues who do their jobs independently, leading to misunderstandings and missed deadlines.

 To address and resolve these kinds of conflicts, consider the following: